 Logging Your Emotions Correctly

 Therapists often draw attention to the fact that having emotions, either positive or negative, is always a good thing.
 A problem is created when the person in question opts for dysfunctional coping mechanisms.
-Which in turn will affect his/her mental health.
+These in turn will affect his/her mental health.

 Apps such as CareClinic allow us to examine emotional patterns, as well as the associated triggers.
 As we learn more about situations and events that lead to various emotions, we will also feel more prepared to make a change.
 We are finally equipped with the right tools to handle emotionally-heavily situations and improve our habits.
 The key is to develop productive coping strategies.